Table of Contents

 3. Common Errors and Troubleshooting

-When working with PAM and especially custom modules, you may encounter various issues.
+When working on PAM especially custom modules, you may run into various issues.
 Here are some common problems and solutions:

 .so

-file has the correct permissions.
-Usually, it should be readable by root. - Module Not Found: Ensure you've placed the module in the correct directory and specified the right path in the PAM configuration.
+file has correct permissions.
+Usually it should be readable by root. - Module Not Found: Make sure you put the module in correct directory and specified right path in PAM configuration

 - Authentication Failures:

-- If authentication fails unexpectedly, ensure that your module is correctly interfacing with the authentication service (e.g., Keycloak in your case).
+- If a authentication fails unexpectedly, make sure your module interfaces with authentication service correctly (example Keycloak in our case)

-- Check if the credentials are correctly passed to your module.
+- Check if credentials are correctly passed to the module

 - Module Crashes: